seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 #### Will tax be added to the prices?
 At the moment, no taxes are added to the prices stated above (§ 19 UStG in Germany).
 This is subject to change at a later point in time.

+#### Will I receive an invoice?
+Yes, you will receive an invoice for every payment automatically.

+#### Where is my data stored?
+Our servers are located in Germany, operated by Hetzner Online GmbH.
+We can optionally provide hosting in Finnland and in the United States of America (USA) for customers subscribed to the Paid Plan.
+[Contact us](/support/) for further information.
 </div>